-If FLINT supervision or management identifies and documents any non-compliance with the subcontractors' health, safety, environmental (HSE) program or the FLINT Safety Management System, the subcontractor will be notified verbally and in writing that they are in non-compliance with HSE Policy.
+If FLINT supervision or management identifies and documents any non-compliance with the subcontractors' health, safety, environmental (HSE) program or the FLINT Safety Management System, the subcontractor will be notified verbally and in writing that they are in non-compliance with the FLINT SMS.
 The subcontractor will be informed that non-compliance is grounds for termination of the contract.